This post may contain affiliate links.

 - Plywood or particle board skirting – a popular choice for RVers parked in a permanent location.

-- Hay bales – Used as skirting by some RVers, though it’s not recommended due to risk of fire.
+- Hay bales – Used as skirting by some RVers, though it’s not recommended due to the risk of fire.

 What R-Value Do You Need?

-R-value is a number that indicates how quickly heat will pass through the material—higher R-value means slower heat transfer–you can read more about it in this article about RV insulation.)
+R-value is a number that indicates how quickly heat will pass through the material—higher R-value means slower heat transfer.
+You can read more about it in this article about RV insulation.

-For that reason, the thickness of the material you use to skirt your camper is not as important as sealing any gaps that would let wind to blow through and allow the air to escape.
+For that reason, the thickness of the material you use to skirt your camper is not as important as sealing any gaps that would let the wind blow through and allow the air to escape.

-Custom RV Skirting
+Option #1: Custom RV Skirting

-A custom RV skirting company measures your RV, makes vinyl skirting to those exact specifications, and then installs it for you, either at their shop or on site at your location.
+A custom RV skirting company measures your RV, makes vinyl skirting to those exact specifications, and then installs it for you, either at their shop or on-site at your location.